didenko/http_plug/readme.md

     http_plug <port>

-    port is an integer in 1..65535 range.
-The `http_plug` process will listen on that TCP port and respond with request data to http requests.
+_port_ is an integer in 1..65535 range.
+The `http_plug` process will listen on that TCP port and echo back with some data to HTTP requests.

 purpose
 =======